bruno-orengo/Game-of-Life/README.md

 ## How to Use It

-Just compile the main.c file and run the program.
-Make sure to follow the menu options and that's it.
+Just compile the main.c file and run the program, then all you need to do is follow the menu options.

 **Menu Options:**